 One of the things I have exercised with my kids for many years is having them travel journal during our trips.
 Keeping a travel journal is a fun activity for youngsters and an incredible way to preserve memories.
-My kids and I often go back and read the things they wrote on various holidays..
+My kids and I often go back and read the things they wrote on various holidays.

 When Noah was in 4th grade we went and lived in Honduras for 4 or 5 weeks.
 I had each kid journal off and on while we were there.
 A few months ago we came across his journal and read it.
-He is now a sophomore in high school, so this was about 6 years ago.
-In his journal he goes on and on about how disgusting the bathrooms were!
+As I write this he is now a sophomore in high school, so this was about 6 years ago.
+In his travel journal, he goes on and on about how disgusting the bathrooms were!
 Now keep in mind, we have done all these unbelievable things in Honduras.
 We snorkeled in the Bay Islands, went zip lining in Copan, and lots more.
 It was amusing that all he wrote about was the bathrooms, but he was right, they were awful!
 This was his first time in a 3rd world nation and he was making observations only a 9 year old boy can make.
 It was neat to find out what made the biggest impression on him even if it was a little silly.

 Travel Journal for Kids

 To help you get started, I have printable travel journals for kids.
 This one is for preschool and young elementary children.
 All you have to do is print them out and then let them start filling them out.
 There are three different pages you will need to print out.

 Cover Page Printable – This cover page allows your child to take ownership of their travel journal.

 Daily Journal Printable – You will want to print out one of these travel journal pages for each day that you will be traveling.
 For example, if you are traveling for 5 days print out 5 copies.